vojmaly/learn_c/00-Beginner/10-Pointers/README.md

 Declare an array of integers.
 Use a pointer to set each element to zero.
 Print the array to confirm all values are reset.

----

-### ✅ Exercise 11: Void Pointer Usage
-**Task**:
-Declare a void pointer and assign it the address of an integer variable.
-Use typecasting to access and print the value.
-Demonstrate how void pointers can point to different data types.